dale559/TKAMNotes/TKAM.md

 > Jem said, “I reckon if he’d wanted us to know it, he’da told us.
 If he was proud of  it, he’da told us.”
 “Maybe it just slipped his mind,” I said.
 “Naw, Scout, it’s something you wouldn’t understand.
 Atticus is real old, but I  wouldn’t care if he couldn’t do anything—I wouldn’t care if he couldn’t do a  blessed thing.”

 # Chapter 11

+## Reading Notes

+* Ms Dubose is old and hurting and is mean when kids walk by
+* Aticus lets her children run wild acording to Ms Dubose
+* Jems insults got to him so he destoryed Ms Dobose yard and yanked scouts hair and brok his baton
+* Atticus thought that scout would become more enraged about for being made fun of but it was jem
+* jem has to read to every day after school and saturday for a month
+* scout is discusted by ms dubao
+* they had been staying slightly longer every day
+* Ms. Dubose died and she was a morphine adict
+* she was trying to use the reading as a distraction

+# Quotes

+>“Easy does it, son,” Atticus would say.
+“She’s an old lady and she’s ill.
+You just hold your head high and be a gentleman.
+Whatever she says to you, it’s your job not to let her make you mad.”
+(103)

+> “Don’t you contradict me!”
+Mrs. Dubose bawled.
+“And you—” she pointed an arthritic finger at me—“what are you doing in those overalls?
+You should be in adress and camisole, young lady!
+You’ll grow up waiting on tables if somebody doesn’t change your ways—a Finch waiting on tables at the O.K.
+Café—hah!”
+I was terrified.
+The O.K.
+Café was a dim organization on the north side of the square.
+I grabbed Jem’s hand but he shook me loose.
+“Come on, Scout,” he whispered.
+“Don’t pay any attention to her, just hold your head high and be a gentleman.”
+But Mrs. Dubose held us: “Not only a Finch waiting on tables but one in the courthouse lawing for niggers!”

+>said Atticus, “when summer comes you’ll have to keep your head about far worse things... it’s not fair for you and Jem, I know that, but sometimes we have to make the best of things, and the way we conduct ourselves when the chips are down—well, all I can say is, when you and Jem are grown, maybe you’ll look back on this with some compassion and some feeling that I didn’t let you down.
+This case, Tom Robinson’s case, is something that goes to the essence of a man’s conscience—Scout, I couldn’t go to church and worship God if I didn’t try to help that man.”
+(108)

+> I sometimes wondered exactly what made Jem do it, what made him break the bonds of “You just be a gentleman, son,” and the phase of selfconscious rectitude he had recently entered.
+Jem had probably stood as much guff about Atticus lawing for niggers as had I, and I took it for granted that he kept his temper—he had a naturally tranquil disposition and a slow fuse.
+At the time, however, I thought the only explanation for what he did was that for a few minutes he simply went mad.

+>“They’re certainly entitled to think that, and they’re entitled to full respect for their opinions,” said Atticus, “but before I can live with other folks I’ve got to live with myself.
+The one thing that doesn’t abide by majority rule is a person’s conscience.”
+(108)

+>“Read to her?”
+“Yes sir.
+She wants me to come every afternoon after school and Saturdays and read to her out loud for two hours.
+Atticus, do I have to?”
+“Certainly.”
+(109)

 # Chapter 12